Software-Improvement-Group/sigridci/docs/usermanagement.md

 - provide SIG the appid of your SAML app.
 Examples are metadata URL: https://sig.okta.com/app/<randomidentifier>/sso/saml/metadata

-- your will recieve a client specific url to enter Sigrid like https://customername.sigrid-says.com
+- you will recieve a customer specific url to enter Sigrid like https://customername.sigrid-says.com